About Redwood County

 Business & Licensing

 Business and licensing records in Redwood County, Minnesota, are maintained by multiple agencies depending on the type of business activity and registration.
-For local business licenses and permits, the Redwood County Auditor-Treasurer's Office at 303 South Mill Street in Redwood Falls serves as a primary resource, handling certain county-level business registrations and licenses.
+For local business licenses and permits, Redwood County Auditor-Treasurer's Office at 303 South Mill Street in Redwood Falls is a primary resource, handling certain county-level business registrations and licenses.

 The Chamber can be reached through their website for economic development information and business resources.